console-fab/cart-start-react/README.md

 ## Technologies Used:

-For this app we used [React], [HTML], [CSS], and [Javascript].
-We also used our API we created to store our grocery list items [https://cart-start.herokuapp.com].
+For this app we used React, HTML, CSS, and Javascript.
+We also used our API we created to store our grocery list items (https://cart-start.herokuapp.com).

 ## Getting Started

-To get started please use this link [https://cart-start.netlify.app].
+To get started please use this link (https://cart-start.netlify.app).
-You can also use the Github link [https://github.com/console-fab/cart-start-react.git].
+You can also use the Github link (https://github.com/console-fab/cart-start-react.git).
 Then you can fork and clone the repository and start the app locally.

 ## Contribution Guidelines

-To contribute, give feedback, or identify any bugs please use our Github link.[https://github.com/console-fab/cart-start-react.git].
+To contribute, give feedback, or identify any bugs please use our Github link.(https://github.com/console-fab/cart-start-react.git).
 Then you can fork and clone the repository and start the app locally.

 ## Thank you!